We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 8. Take an Epsom salt bath

-Since abdominal pain is sometimes a symptom of antibiotics, as well as kidney infections, this could also help even after symptoms from the kidney infection are resolved.
-Read about how to make an Epsom salt detox bath, as well as potential side effects to keep in mind.
+Since abdominal pain is sometimes a symptom of antibiotics, as well as kidney infections, Epsom salts could also help even after symptoms from the kidney infection are resolved.

 9. Use non-aspirin pain relievers